leeyumsk/IRL-Subtitles/Hardware/README.md

 Version 3.2
 <img src="/Media/ESP32S3GlassV3.2.png">
-These are the pinout for the boards with one esp32.
+These are the pinout for the arm boards.
 |Right| | |Left| |
 | ------------- | ------- | - | ------- | ------------- |
 | GPIO 15 | GPIO 13 (WS) | | GND | WS |